NashTech-Labs/katalon-studio-headless-test-execution/README.md

 # **About the project-**

 In this template, how to run testcases in headless mode.
-We need to define the arguments- window size,headless,start maximized.
+We need to define the different arguments- window size,headless,start maximized etc.

     </